EricSchles/dany_book/basic/lesson_one.md

 On the search in windows 8 type in System Environment variables.
 From there the steps are the same as with windows 7.

+###Installing Python

+If you are Ubuntu or Mac OSX you already have a Python interpretter.
+If you are on windows keep reading:

+You'll need to head to the (python download page)[https://www.python.org/downloads/] and then download Python 2.7.9  From there you'll simply need to copy the installer and next through the steps.

+The final thing you'll need to do is add Python to your path.
+To do this go to your system environment variables and add C:\Python27; to your Path variable.

+Now you are ready to start programming!